A fast dynamic smooth adaptive meshing scheme with applications to compressible flow: Dynamic mesh generation experiments

 \subsubsection{Comparison with the schemes in \cite{Sulman2011}}

 The case $M=5$, $\sigma=50$, $r=0.25$, and $R=0.1$ in \eqref{patch-fn} corresponds to a test problem from \cite{Sulman2011}.
 Therein, the authors compare four different mesh generation methods and conclude that the so-called Parabolic Monge-Kantorovich method (PMKP) is the best method among the four for \eqref{patch-fn}, both in terms of accuracy as well as efficiency.
 The PMKP method is similar to the MK scheme, but replaces the nonlinear Newton-Krylov solver in MK with a parabolization (in pseudo-time $\tau$) and time-stepping until a steady state is reached.
 The solution in PMKP is only found in the asymptotic limit $\tau \to \infty$, whereas the SAM solution is computed at pseudo-time $\tau=1$.
 Moreover, the explicit integration of the parabolic PDE requires that the pseudo-time step scales like $\Delta \tau \sim \frac{1}{N}$ to ensure 2\textsuperscript{nd} order convergence.
-In contrast, the flowmap ODEs solved for in static SAM require only that $\Delta \tau \sim \frac{1}{\sqrt{N}}$, while for dynamic SAM we can keep $\Delta \tau = \mathcal{O}(1)$.
+In contrast, static SAM requires only that $\Delta \tau \sim \frac{1}{\sqrt{N}}$, while for dynamic SAM we can keep $\Delta \tau = \mathcal{O}(1)$.

 We set $N=40^2$, $\Delta t = 0.01$, and generate a sequence of meshes for $0 \leq t \leq 1$.
 The adaptive meshes generated with static, dynamic, and restarted SAM are shown in \Cref{fig:patch} at various times $t$.
 The Jacobian errors, mean grid distortion, and cumulative simulation runtimes are provided in \Cref{table:patch}.
 For the purposes of comparison with \cite{Sulman2011}, we also provide the \emph{mesh fidelity measure} $\hat{\mathcal{E}}_2$, defined by